-Inexpensive and reliable voltage testers like the Klein Non-Contact Voltage Tester can detect electrical current without touching the exposed wires.
-Hover the tip of the voltage tester about one inch from the wire and the tester will chirp and flash a light if a current is detected.
+Inexpensive and reliable voltage testers such as the Klein Non-Contact Voltage Tester can detect electrical current without touching the exposed wires.
+Hover the tip of the voltage tester about 1 inch from the wire and the tester will chirp and flash a light if a current is detected.

-One downside of these pen-style voltage testers is that they cannot detect current in low voltage devices, like pathway lights or small home appliances.
+One downside of these pen-style voltage testers is that they cannot detect current in low voltage devices, such as pathway lights or small home appliances.
 For that, you need a multimeter.

-Do not confuse with a voltage meter, which indicates the precise voltage of electricity.
+Do not confuse a pen-type voltage tester with a voltage meter, which indicates the precise amount of voltage present in a wire or device.
 A voltage test is an on/off tool.
 "On" means that there is electricity; "off" means there is none.

 Items of caution with voltage testers:

-- If the batteries fail, it may appear that the current is dead even if it is not.
+- If the batteries fail, the current may be dead even if it is not.
 Note that you should always test the voltage tester before using it.

 - Even if the batteries are good, these items are notorious for providing false-positives and false-negatives.
 A false-positive is when the tester beeps, but there is no current.
 Of greater concern is the false-negative, when the device does not beep even though the current is flowing.